 Trieste is one to one of the most internationally diverse Italian Christmas Markets.
 At the market in Piazza Sant’Antonio and the surrounding streets, you can experience the old charm of the Austrian-Hungarian Empire, with many products from Central European countries like Austria, Hungary, Slovenia and Croatia, as well as more distant countries such as Finland and Russia.

-Trieste Christmas Markets open 8th to 26th December 2018.
+Trieste Christmas Markets usually open early December to 26th December.

 Cortina d’Ampezzo Christmas Market